-In this study we describe two novel human genetic defects in SRP19 and SRPRA, components of the co-translational targeting machinery.
-Clinically, both SRP19- and SRPRA-deficiencies are characterized by severe congenital neutropenia associated with a myeloid maturation arrest resembling the neutrophil phenotype of SRP54-deficiency.
+Here, we describe 2 novel human genetic defects in SRP19 and SRPRA, components of the cotranslational targeting machinery.
+Clinically, both SRP19 and SRPRA deficiencies are characterized by SCN associated with a myeloid maturation arrest resembling the neutrophil phenotype of SRP54 deficiency.

 During the initial steps of SRP biogenesis, SRP19 interacts with specific sites on the SRP RNA in the nucleolus and promotes the association of other SRP components.
-The assembly of this nuclear export-competent pre-SRP is prerequisite for the binding of SRP54 to helix 8 of the SRP RNA in the cytoplasm (reviewed in).
-Consistent with a previous study we observed GFP-SRP19 not only in the cytoplasm where the mature SRP resides, but also in the nucleoplasm and the nucleolus whereas the identified splice-site variant in SRP19 abolished the cytoplasmic localization of the expressed isoform.
+The assembly of this nuclear export competent, pre-SRP is a prerequisite for the binding of SRP54 to helix 8 of the SRP RNA in the cytoplasm (reviewed in Luirink and Sinning).
+Consistent with a previous study, we observed GFP-SRP19 not only in the cytoplasm where the mature SRP resides, but also in the nucleoplasm and the nucleolus, whereas the identified splice site variant in SRP19 abolished the cytoplasmic localization of the expressed isoform.
 Moreover, the expression of SRP19 was reduced in patients' cells.

-It could be hypothesized that the identified splice-site variant causes a reduction of SRP19 and hence impacts on stable formation of the pre-SRP complex or its export into the cytoplasm, as also seen in studies of yeast SRP biogenesis that critically depend on adequate endogenous levels of Sec65p (SRP19 homolog of yeast).
-Levels of endogenous SRP19 might be also critical for robust core-SRP assembly by guiding the efficient binding of SRP54 and its stable association with the SRP.
+It could be hypothesized that the identified splice site variant causes a reduction of SRP19 and hence affects the stable formation of the pre-SRP complex or its export into the cytoplasm, as also seen in studies of yeast SRP biogenesis that critically depend on adequate endogenous levels of Sec65p (SRP19 homolog of yeast).
+Levels of endogenous SRP19 might also be critical for robust core SRP assembly by guiding the efficient binding of SRP54 and its stable association with the SRP.

-To study the effects of the SRPRA and SRP19 variants on granulopoiesis, we engineered iPS cells using CRISPR/Cas9 gene editing and thus modeled the monoallelic SRPRA variant (Q464E) as well as the bi-allelic splice-site variants in SRP19. iPS cells with variants in either SRPRA, SRP19 or deficient in HAX1 expression had a significantly reduced capacity to differentiate into neutrophil granulocytes compared to WT iPS cells, providing evidence that both SRPRA and SRP19 are required for granulopoiesis.
-Recently, a comprehensive gene editing strategy in human hematopoietic stem and progenitor (HSP) cells associated ELANE mutations with their efficiency to restore neutrophil maturation and HSPC function.
+To study the effects of the SRPRA and SRP19 variants on granulopoiesis, we engineered iPSCs using CRISPR/Cas9 gene editing and thus modeled the monoallelic SRPRA variant (Q464E) and the biallelic splice site variants in SRP19.

+iPSCs with variants in either SRPRA and SRP19 or deficient in HAX1 expression had a significantly reduced capacity to differentiate into neutrophil granulocytes compared to WT iPSCs, providing evidence that both SRPRA and SRP19 are required for granulopoiesis.
+Recently, a comprehensive gene editing strategy in human hematopoietic stem and progenitor cells associated ELANE mutations with their efficiency to restore neutrophil maturation and hematopoietic stem and progenitor cell function.

 The neutrophil differentiation process is tightly linked to the regulation of granule protein synthesis.
-Mass-spectrometry based deep-proteome analysis allows the characterization of cellular protein composition in high detail, including neutrophil granulocytes.
-Rieckmann et al. have recently published, among other leucocytes, an ultra-deep analysis of peripheral blood neutrophil granulocytes.
-They quantified 6007 proteins in 3 samples while our study quantified 3624 proteins with at least 2 peptides in each of our 68 samples.
-The overlapping data show a Pearson correlation coefficient (PCC) of 0.7, indicating strong correlation between their data and ours (data not shown).
-We have previously shown that proteome profiles of neutrophil granulocytes promise to help to unravel the effects and specificities of monogenic defects.
+Mass spectrometry- based deep proteome analysis allows the characterization of cellular protein composition in high detail, including neutrophil granulocytes.
+Rieckmann et al have recently published an ultradeep analysis of peripheral blood neutrophil granulocytes, among other leucocytes.
+They quantified 6007 proteins in 3 samples, whereas our study quantified 3624 proteins with at least 2 peptides in each of our 68 samples.
+The overlapping data show a Pearson correlation coefficient of 0.7, indicating a strong correlation between their data and ours (data not shown).
+We have previously shown that proteome profiles of neutrophil granulocytes promise to help unravel the effects and specificities of monogenic defects.
 Here, we provide the first comprehensive proteomic analysis of neutrophil granulocytes from patients with variants in SRP/SRPRA, ELANE, and HAX1.